BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/DevOps Guidelines.md

 [How to install Windows agents as a service?](https://support.cloudbees.com/hc/en-us/articles/217423827-How-to-Install-Several-Windows-Slaves-as-a-Service-)
 [Windows Service Wrapper in less restrictive license](https://github.com/winsw/winsw/blob/master/doc/installation.md#winsw-installation-guide)

-Name of Service used to run the Jenkins Controller service is `JenkinsControllerSrvAcc`, password is stored as a secret somewhere (toDo: Create secrets files (encrypted) somewhere on dropbox not in github).
+Name of Windows User account used to run the Jenkins Controller service is `JenkinsControllerSrvAcc`, password is stored as a secret somewhere (toDo: Create secrets files (encrypted) somewhere on dropbox not in github).
 Temporary value is `NotSecret`

-Name of Service used to run the Jenkins Client service is `JenkinsClientSrvAcc`, password Temporary value is `NotSecret`, used in the service as "LogOnAs"
+Name of Windows User account  used to run the Jenkins Client service is `JenkinsClientSrvAcc`, password Temporary value is `NotSecret`, used in the service as "LogOnAs"

-* Download the WinSW executable, and rename it to `JenkinsCient-<Client Version>-<DotNetDesktopframeworkVersion>.exe`
+-  Download the WinSW executable, and rename it to `JenkinsCient-<Client Version>-<DotNetDesktopframeworkVersion>.exe`
-* Create the file `JenkinsCient-<Client Version>-<DotNetDesktopframeworkVersion>.xml`, populate it as follows:
+-  Create the file `JenkinsCient-<Client Version>-<DotNetDesktopFrameworkVersion>.xml`, populate it as follows:

 ``` xml
 <service>
   <id>JenkinsAgent</id>